ryoid/pry/README.md

 ### Why `ok`

 A pattern that can be seen in javascript with `Response`.
-Also, drew inspiration from Rust's `Result`.

 ```typescript
 const response = await fetch(url);